Agri-Hub/.github/profile/README.md

-# AgriHUB: AI and Earth Observation for Sustainable Ecosystems
+# AgriHUB: AI and Earth Observation for Sustainable Land Ecosystems
 part of [Operational Unit Beyond](http://beyond-eocenter.eu/)&nbsp;| [IAASARS @ National Observatory of Athens](https://www.astro.noa.gr/en/)&nbsp;

 ##  What we do